 Graphic Packaging recognizes that the management of human rights risks, including Modern Slavery, requires the continuous capability building and raising awareness of teams across the Company.
 We use technology to advance the learner experience.
 We offer compliance training initiatives, hourly technical training, and leadership development components.
-In 2023, 84% of our salaried employees participated in over 30,000 courses and videos through our GPI University program.
-In 2023, 94% of Graphic Packaging's global salaried employees and 97% of its Canadian salaried employees completed a training on our Code of Conduct where they were reminded of our Core Values, Human Rights policy, and our policies prohibiting discrimination and harassment.
+In 2024, we delivered over 375,500 hours of training to salaried employees across the globe via our GPI University program.
+In 2024, 95% of Graphic Packaging's global salaried employees and 96% of its Canadian salaried employees completed a training on our Code of Conduct where they were reminded of our Core Values and prohibition against discrimination and harassment.
 We also ensure our employees are able to identify the early signs of human rights abuses and Modern Slavery in our business and supply chain by providing targeted Modern Slavery training to our salaried employees.
-Approximately 94% of our Canadian salaried employees completed this training.
+Approximately 98% of our Canadian salaried employees and 96% of salaried employees globally completed this training, in 2024.